phillvancejr/Cpp-Go-Zig-Odin/langton_ant/README.md

 A Celluar Automata  in which an ant traverses a grid while creating various patterns.
 In this project I use the console and ansi escape codes for the drawing

 ## C++
-One advantage of C++ over Go and Odin in this task is the fact that you can initialize an array with any value by supplying a single value
+One advantage of C++ over Go in this task is the fact that you can initialize an array with any value by supplying a single value
 ```c++
 // initialize board with all values set to 1
 int board[width*height]{1};